 Nature-wise, the Perhentians are beautiful.
 Hotel-wise, they’re generally aging and basic.
 But there are a few you’d be happy to stay in.
 However, you’ll probably want to lower your expectations a tad.
 You’re mainly paying for the sea view or proximity to a great beach.

-I don’t boast to have stayed in all of the hotels and guesthouses, but I have slept in a handful, eaten at many and researched Booking.com to get an idea of what they offer.
+I don’t boast about having stayed in all the hotels and guesthouses, but I have slept in a handful, eaten at many, and researched Booking.com to get an idea of what they offer.

 Firstly, booking a sea-view or beachfront room is always my recommended option to get the most out of your Perhentian experience.
 So don’t be stingy, it’ll be worth it, I promise!